Counselling Hypnotherapist, Hypnotherapy Teacher

 How I work with clients

 Whatever comes up during our sessions, there is light at the end of the tunnel.
 I have been a witness to it, and I can tell you it is healing.
 The important element in my sessions is that we have trust and a connection to work together.
 That is why I offer no-charge consultations, so we can establish this when we first speak.
-Following both modern therapeutic methods as well as more global and Indigenous modalities, I help others to un-cover what they come to know.
-During our sessions, as we discover more about you, this information informs me to choose the best approach/method to hold you while you uncover your truth.
+Following both modern therapeutic methods as well as more global and Indigenous modalities, I guide others to un-cover what they come to know.
+During our sessions, as we discover more about you, this information informs me to choose the best approach/method that will guide you while you uncover your truth.
 The focus of the healing process is the restoration of relationships that have become out of balance.
-As a counsellor, one is a supporter in a shared experience of learning and growing, with assessments usually being completed by the person being helped.
+As a therapist, one is a supporter in a shared experience of learning and growing, with assessments usually being completed by the person being helped.
 I use questions, storytelling, humour, modelling, somatic modalities, parts therapy, and other proven methods to raise your awareness of your wholeness and interrelationships within life.
 When called, I use the healing power of hypnosis for connecting within ourselves: spiritual, mental, physical, and emotional.
-I use a two-eyed approach of both Ericksonian and Indigenous knowledge when using hypnosis, as well as much as possible during our sessions.
+I use a two-eyed approach of both modern and Indigenous knowledge as much as possible during our sessions.